chobbledotcom/sallys-bakes/pages/menu.md

 subtitle: "Vegan pies, cakes, & sweet treats"
 ---

+Wholesale prices are available on request - [get in touch](/contact) to place an order!

 ## 🥧 Large Pies (serves 6) - **£12**

 - Cheeze & Onion